Genesis 12–17; Abraham 1–2

 Liahona January 2022 “Who Was Enoch”

-• Share some scriptural examples of when God helped people do difficult things—for example, Noah building the ark, David fighting Goliath, Ammon defending the king’s flocks, or Samuel the Lamanite preaching.
-(For pictures and scripture references, see Gospel Art Book, nos.
-7197881.)
-Share an experience when the Lord helped you do something difficult.
+• Your children might enjoy sharing or acting out other examples of when God helped people do difficult things—for example, Noah building the ark, David fighting Goliath, Ammon defending the king’s flocks, or Samuel the Lamanite preaching. (see Gospel Art Book, nos.
+7197881).
+You could also share an experience of your own and let your children talk about how God helps them do hard things.

 • Invite the children to name some difficult things that children their age sometimes do (such as completing an assignment for school, being kind to someone who is unkind, or telling the truth when they have made a mistake).
 Help the children find phrases in Moses 6:32–34 that can help them.
 Ask the children to share a time when God helped them do something difficult.
 Share your own experiences too.